Mid Taper Fade Curly Hair

 Curly Caesar Cut With Mid Taper

 Shorter curls with a forward fringe create a smart, tidy frame for the face.
-The taper adds clean edges, giving the cut structure and sharpness.
-It’s a low-maintenance style that still feels fresh and modern, especially with light curl cream.
+The taper adds clean edges for structure and sharpness — a low-maintenance style that still feels fresh, especially with a light curl cream.

 Disconnected Curly Fade